Is Kiwi.com safe for Booking Flights

 Kiwi.com scam #2.

-Now, if you bought your air ticket in advance, do you remember if you already paid for the extra bag you are planning to check in, or not?
-I didn’t—and paid for the bag again.
+Now, if you had purchased your air ticket in advance, do you remember if you had already paid for the extra bag you intend to check in?
+In my case, I did not remember and ended up paying for the bag again.

 Kiwi. com scam #3

-Kiwi.com not refunding you money that the airline paid them when they cancel your flight
+Kiwi.com not refunding you money that the airline paid them when they cancel your flight.
+Or, taking their sweet time (6 months) to do so.
+Or, only refunding $11 from an expensive ticket.

-Here is the 3rd questionable practice of kiwi.com!
+This is a highly questionable practice of kiwi.com!

-If your flight was canceled by the airline, you’re entitled to a full refund.
+If your flight was canceled by the airline, you’re entitled to a full refund or a choice of a different flight.
 The airline refunds the 3rd party booking agency, Kiwi in our case, the money.
 They are supposed to refund you that funds immediately.

 Except, that doesn't always happen!